wdsmith-lab/obsidian-controlled-vocabs/README.md

 ## Notes

 - If you remove a vocabulary from the file, its command may remain in the Command Palette until you reload the plugin or vault.
-- Future updates will add support for more advanced vocabulary management and file formats.
+- Future updates may add support for more advanced vocabulary management and file formats.

 ---

 ## Installing
-Unzip the latest (latest
-release)[https://github.com/wdsmith-lab/obsidian-controlled-vocabs/releases/latest] into your <vault>/.obsidian/plugins/ folder.
+Unzip the [latest release](https://github.com/wdsmith-lab/obsidian-controlled-vocabs/releases/latest) into your `<vault>/.obsidian/plugins/` folder.

 ## License